hackforla/expunge-assist/.github/ISSUE_TEMPLATE/dev-on-offboard.md

 ---
 name: Onboarding/Offboarding Dev
 about: This template is for Dev PM and/or Lead outlining the process of on and offboarding new members to the Development team
 title: 'Onboarding/Offboarding Dev: [NAME]'
-labels: 'feature: onboard / offboard, lead, priority: high, role: development, size: 1pt, issue level I: request'
+labels: 'feature: onboard / offboard, issue level I: request, lead, priority: high,
+  role: development, size: 1pt'
 assignees: ''

 ---